weynandk/info_threefold/src/tde/freeflowconnect/freeflowconnect.md

-## Project: 3Bot Connect
+## Project: freeflow connect

 ![](./img/3bot_connect.png)

 ### Purpose

 Provide private, independent, and peer-to-peer video conferencing.
 Other conference solutions use centralized infrastructure and software to connect people.
 This central infrastructure needs enormous connectivity and hardware to connect large numbers of people.
-The 3bot Connect solution creates peer-to-peer connections.
+The freeflow connect solution creates peer-to-peer connections.

-We believe that a video conferencing solution like 3Bot Connect has a lot of potential on top of the ThreeFold Grid.
+We believe that a video conferencing solution like freeflow connect has a lot of potential on top of the ThreeFold Grid.

 Millions of people are looking for a neutral Video Conferencing solution which